rrichardson/disambiguating/draft2.md

 the data at one time.
 It also poses additional risks: Since they share the same process, if the client application crashes, so does the database.

-If the Database runs in a seperate process, typically a protocol over TCP/IP is used.
-Many RDBMSs (and recently, other datbases) support either the ODBC or JDBC protocols, which are standardized database connectivity protocols.
+If the Database runs in a separate process, typically a protocol over TCP/IP is used.
+Many RDBMSs (and recently, other databases) support either the ODBC or JDBC protocols, which are standardized database connectivity protocols.
 This simplifies the creation of client applications, as the number of libraries which can leverage these protocols are plentiful.
-A network protocol does drastically improve flexibility of a database, but TCP ip carries with it latency and bandwidth penalties vs those of memory.
+A network protocol does drastically improve flexibility of a database, but TCP carries with it latency and bandwidth penalties vs direct memory access.

 #### SQL vs Not